62582c42ff475ca78e9cd77a Ideas Image P 1080

 15 employee appreciation ideas for your recognition program

-It can be both informal and formal when it comes to meaningful employee recognition, and it’s best to use a healthy mix of the two.
+Meaningful employee recognition can be both informal and formal, and it’s best to use a healthy mix of the two.

 It’s also important to keep in mind the personality of the employee.
-Some may love recognition-based rewards where they’re posted on the company’s social media channels for their good work.
+Some may love recognition-based rewards that you post on the company’s social media channels.
 Others not so much.

 Employee recognition doesn’t always need to be a hefty bonus (although they do go down a treat).
-Here’s a list of thoughtful employee recognition ideas, ranging from simple gestures of thanks to some creative approaches that will lift your employee’s spirits.
+Here’s a list of thoughtful employee recognition ideas to lift your team’s spirits.

 1. Positive feedback